-If you are browsing online and you will be have to tackle a wide range of threats, some of which could lead to your bank account being emptied or sensitive information being exposed and your accounts being compromised.
-Then there is ransomware, which could be used to prevent you from accessing your files should you not have backups or opt not to pay the ransom.
+If you are browsing online, you will likely encounter a wide range of threats, some of which could lead to your bank account being emptied or sensitive information being exposed and your accounts being compromised.
+Then there is ransomware, which could be used to prevent you from accessing your files should you not have backups.
+DNS filtering offers an easy way to protect against these threats.

 The majority of websites now being created are malicious websites, so how can you stay safe online?
-One solution deployed by businesses and ISPs is the use of a web filter.
-A web filter can be set up to restrict access to certain categories of Internet content and block most malicious websites.
+One solution deployed by businesses and ISPs is the use of a web filter, with DNS filters one of the best choices for filtering the Internet.
+A DNS-based web filter can be set up to restrict access to certain categories of Internet content and block most malicious websites.

 While it is possible for companies or ISPs to purchase appliances that are located between end users and the Internet, DNS filters allow the Internet to be filtered without having to buy any hardware or install any software.
 So how is DNS filtering operated?

 DNS filtering – or Domain Name System filtering to give it its full name – is a technique of preventing access to certain websites, webpages, or IP addresses.
 DNS is what permits easy to remember domain names to be used – such as Wikipedia.com – rather than typing in IP addresses – such as 18.104.22.168.
 DNS maps IP addresses to domain names.